How to write the perfect CV if you’re a freelancer

 2. Make your education stand out

 Don’t make recruiters go searching for your native language or language pairs.
 If an employer doesn’t find out everything about you from your CV, you could be at a disadvantage compared to other candidates.
-Your CV should clearly identify your mother tongue and any other language skills that could be relevant to the job.
+Your CV should clearly state your mother tongue and any other language skills that could be relevant to the job.

 4. Include your availability

 Let people know if you’re available, from 40 hours a week, 5 hours a week, evenings or weekends.
-It’s important to let people know when you’re free to avoid getting sent projects that you can’t complete; you don’t want this to reflect badly on you and affect your reputation so always be clear!
+It’s important to let people know when you’re free to avoid getting sent projects that you can’t complete; you don’t want this to reflect badly on you and affect your reputation, so always be clear!